Bicardine/Nanization/README.md

   .LocalizeAsync(); // Will execute localization right now.
 ```

-Compiler grant means you can use methods as .SetFallback() in start bind:
+Compiler grant means you can use methods as .SetFallback() in any order in bind:

 ```csharp
 Nanization.Bind()